bps-github7/Class_Generator/documentation/README.md

     to seperate the sets of multiple identifiers (because comma is already in use seperating individual members)

-5. `>` (right carrot) is used to denote a parent child relationship (for both classes and packages)
-> ClassA > ClassB : attr1, attr2 > attr3, attr4 : method1 > method2 : -t > -e
+5. `>` (right carrot) is used to denote a parent child relationship (for both classes and packages) `ClassA > ClassB : attr1, attr2 > attr3, attr4 : method1 > method2 : -t > -e`
-> `<p:(package1 > package2 : class1/ class2, class3, module4)>`
+`<p:(package1 > package2 : class1/ class2, class3, module4)>`

 5. `<p: ( keys : values)>` is used to describe a packaging structure, where keys are package names and values are `/`( forward slash) seperated module/class file identifiers

-##### 1.5.1 Basic Inline Specification:

-You can use the 'inline specification' ( the ClassGen's primary/prefered input ) for
-1. specification of classes and their attributes and or fields ( optionally, with multi level or multiple inheritance(s)).
-2. specification of packaging within your project.
-3. NOT both of these purposes at once
+6. The Inline spec is designed to be robust.
+You can withhold any argument except the class name, however, be sure to include the correct amount of colons so that the correct arguments are parsed.
+    (attributes get recognized as attributes, methods get recognized as methods, etc...)

+7. The final area of the inline, following the third colon is for optional arguments (switches) providing -e or -t there will apply exporting or testing to the generated class.

+Recap:
 `<identifier -> class name>(,)* : <identifier -> attributes>(,)* : <identifier -> methods>(,)* : <?-t?{?ut,?cc,?sa}> <-e{}>`

-    key:
-'*' denotes repition,` attribute(,)*` means there can be N many attributes seperated by commas '?' denotes optional arguments- `<?-t?{?ut,?cc,?sa}>` means that -t is optional, as well as the curly brackets and enclosed text. (link to optional arguments)
+**the following tokens/ operators have the folllowing meaning in an inline spec:**
+* ':' <colon> seperates classname, attributes and methods
+* ',' <comma> seperates non grouped identifiers - list of sibling classes, lone list of attributes or methods
+* '/' <forward-slash> delimits groups in grouped identifiers-
+* '>' <rightwards-anglebracket> denotes an inheritance relationship (parent) > (child)
+* '<p:()>' is the encasing membrane for packaging inline.

+`classA, classB : A_attr1, A_attr2 / B_attr1, B_attr2`
+* in this example, a '/' <forward-slash> is nessecary to denote where class1 attributes end and class2 attributes begin.

+`<p:(package1 : class1,class2,class3)>`
+`<p:(package1, package2 : class1, class2 / class3, class4)>`
+`<p:(package1 > package2 : class1, class2 > class3, class4)>`
+`<p:(package1, package2 > package3 (package1): class1, class2 / class3, module1 > class4)>`
+* packages use the same syntax are inlines do in inheritance.
+The last example will result in the following directory structuring:

+<dir> package1
+        <file> class1.py
+        <file> class2.py
+        <dir> package3
+                <file> class4.py
+<dir> package2
+        <file> class3.py
+        <file> module1.py

 **Throughout these examples, we must keep in mind the following rules...**
 1. either attributes or methods can be blank in the inline, but not the class identifier (can't make a nameless class).